 - The Ada Lovelace Institute: An independent research institute with a mission to ensure data and AI work for people and society

-- A road to independent living for the disabled
+- A road to independent living with smart homes for people with disabilities

 - Are smart homes too smart?